Other Scholarship Opportunities

 is to help others get the most out of their experience abroad.

-- Fund for Education Abroad: The newly established Fund for Education Abroad (FEA) was created in order to open
+- Fund for Education Abroad: The Fund for Education Abroad (FEA) was created in order to open doors for deserving

 - The Foundation for Global Scholars: A non-profit organization located in Denver, Colorado whose mission is to create

 global citizens and leaders by assisting students in achieving their personal and

 professional goals of obtaining cultural and academic experiences abroad.
 The Foundation

 will support this mission by awarding scholarships to help enable students to obtain

 an international experience.
 Students who are from underrepresented populations in

 international education are a priority.